raunakdoesdev/school/apec/COLD_WAR.md

-## 29.1 Develpment of the Cold War
+## Develpment of the Cold War
-- Disagreements were made over the development of the cold war in Europe
+- Russians went toward the West Berlin and Germany was divided into a bunch of segments
+- Russians created Eastern Block and Churchill wanted Europe land for himself so caused tension
+## Berlin Wall
+- Russia created the berlin wall with the soviet union as they expected to be payed back after the war
+## Airlift
+- Airlift occured to give West Berlin resources b/c they didn't have any before b/c it was in the Russian block and Russia tried to keep Berlin out of it.
-## Chapter 22.2 - Europe and the World: Decolonization
+## Chapter 28.2 - Europe and the World: Decolonization
 - Age of colonization was over, Britain and France reluctant to give up colonies but did so
 ### Africa: The Struggle for Independence
 - In the Gold Coast, Kwame Nkrumah formed the Convention People's Party and Jomo Kenyatta founded Kenya African National Union